Dave 'Heavy D' Sparks: Personal life

-He is married to Ashley Bennett.
+Ashley Sparks filed for divorce from 'Diesel Brothers' star Heavy D in Utah on March 10, 2026, five months after his arrest over $851,000 in unpaid Clean Air Act fines.
 He resides in Utah.
 In addition to English, he also speaks Spanish and Portuguese, having gone on a Mormon mission to Bolivia at age 19.
 He also traveled to Brazil for missionary work.
 He threw out the ceremonial first pitch of the Major League Baseball game between the Baltimore Orioles and the Detroit Tigers on 18 May 2017.

 Clean Air Act lawsuit and 2025 arrest

-On 9 March 2020, Sparks, his Diesel Brothers partners Keaton Hoskins and Joshua “Redbeard” Stuart, and their various companies were ordered to pay fines totaling $850,000 to the environmental advocacy group Utah Physicians for a Healthy Environment.
+On 9 March, 2020, Sparks, Diesel Brothers cast members Keaton Hoskins and Joshua Stuart, and their companies were ordered to pay $761,451 to the U.S. government and $90,000 to Davis County in civil penalties for Clean Air Act violations.
 In his ruling, Chief Judge of the United States District Court for the District of Utah Robert J. Shelby found that they had violated the Clean Air Act on hundreds of occasions, in addition to violating an earlier injunction from 2018.
 However, they would be fined less than the maximum possible, with Judge Shelby recognizing various mitigating factors.

-On 8 March 2021, Sparks and Stuart were ordered to pay $928,602 in legal fees, on top of the $848,000 which they owed from previous penalty rulings, to the Utah Physicians for a Healthy Environment, over Clean Air Act-related pollution violations.
+On 8 March 2021, Sparks and Stuart were ordered to pay $928,602 in legal fees to Utah Physicians for a Healthy Environment, on top of the $848,000 which they owed in fines to the U.S. Treasury and Davis County from previous penalty rulings over Clean Air Act-related pollution violations.

 Show cause orders which were issued by Judge Shelby also resulted in both Sparks and his 2021 lawsuit co-defendant, Stuart, each being found to have liability.

 On 2 October 2025, an arrest warrant was issued against Sparks for a contempt of the order charge which had been initially issued against him and his lawsuit co-defendants on 24 June 2024.
 On 7 October 2025, Sparks was arrested by federal marshals in Salt Lake County, Utah on multiple federal court order-related contempt charges which resulted from his failure to pay $843,602.23 which he still owed to the Utah Physicians for a Healthy Environment as a result of the 2021 lawsuit ruling.
 Following his arrest, Sparks was booked into the Salt Lake City's Salt Lake County jail.

 On 15 October 2025, Sparks released a video on his YouTube channel titled "The Truth Behind Why I Was Thrown In Jail" where he states that he was wrongfully jailed.